alejandroatwork/micrograd/README.md

 # micrograd
-A simple neural network with backpropagation
+A simple neural network with backpropagation based on Andrej Karpathy's video series, "Build ChatGPT from scratch."